 Here are some awesome companies offering campervan rental in Iceland.

 Happy Campers is popular.
 We saw a ton of these colorful vans while we were driving around.
 And the campers?
 They definitely looked happy!
 Happy Campers offers free airport transportation which is a huge bonus.
 That’s one less thing you have to worry about – so you can focus on sightseeing!
 The vans are equipped with a GPS tracking system, so if you need assistance on the road, they’re a call away.
 The campervans are not 4×4 or suitable for driving in the highlands.
 Happy Campers closes during the harsh winter months.

 Prices: From $124 USD and up, varies from season and camper

 * Happy Campers is adding some automatic transmission vehicles to their fleet in 2019!

 2. Mink Campers

-Mink Campers is unique for so many reasons.
+Mink Campers is a unique company for so many reasons.
 The cozy teardrop trailer definitely stands out from the rest – which is why we rented it on our trip to Iceland!
 It comes equipped with everything you need for a worry-free adventure.
 Trek along with a 4×4 vehicle and the detachable trailer behind you.
 They offer both automatic and manual transmission vehicles rented through Avis.
-Everything is included in the cost, (blankets, WiFi, stove, etc), so it takes the guesswork out of pricing.
+Everything is included in the cost (blankets, WiFi, stove, etc), so it takes the guesswork out of pricing.
 The back pops open and turns into a kitchen, so you can cook easily wherever you end up.
+Renting a campervan in Iceland should be a fun experience, and Mink made that possible.
 We were really happy with the convenience and comfort of the Mink.